rengzhengcodes/Softdev-2022/k24_LAMP/README.md

 ### Provisioning a Droplet (a Virtual Private Server (VPS)):

-4. Go to the Droplets tab.
+5. Go to the Droplets tab.
-	a.
-For distributions, choose Ubuntu 20.04 LTS x64 as that is what we use in class.
+	1. For distributions, choose Ubuntu 20.04 LTS x64 as that is what we use in class.
-	b.
-For plans, choose Shared CPU (Basic).
+	2. For plans, choose Shared CPU (Basic).
-	c.
-For CPU options, choose Regular Intel with SSD for the cheapest plan (this is good enough for our uses).
+	3. For CPU options, choose Regular Intel with SSD for the cheapest plan (this is good enough for our uses).
-	d.
-Choose the $5 plan.
+	4. Choose the $5 plan.
 It comes with 1GB of RAM, 1 CPU core, 25 GB of SSD storage, and 1000 GB of outbound transfers.
-	e.
-Ignore the "Add block storage" section.
+	5. Ignore the "Add block storage" section.
 That's for more HDD space.
 We do not need that.
-	f.
-For choose datacenter region, choose NY and one of the 3 available datacenters.
+	6. For choose datacenter region, choose NY and one of the 3 available datacenters.
 We really don't care which, we just need one and NY is the closest to NYC.
-	g.
-Ignore the additional options.
+	7. Ignore the additional options.
 Advanced user stuff.
 You may want monitoring though, it doesn't cost extra.
-	h.
-Authentication
+	8. Authentication
-		i.
-Don't go with password.
+		1. Don't go with password.
 This is a publically facing utility.
 If you use a password you will have it brute forced eventually.
 Choose SSH key.
-		ii.
-Create a new key pair (if needed).
+		2. Create a new key pair (if needed).
 			1. Open a terminal and run the command ```$ ssh-keygen```
 			2. Save the name and key under /Users/USER/.ssh/id_rsa or another pathway.
 The default pathway is the above provided.
 			3. You will then be prompted for a passphrase, if you want one.
 DigitalOcean highly recommends it.